iranzithierry/Iranzithierry/README.md

 - 📔 I plan on working on ...
   * React Native
   * Building Gutwara.com clone with inertia.js , vue3 and laravel 10
-  * Build several neural networks and explore more advanced techniques like natural language processin
+  * Build several neural networks and explore more advanced techniques like natural language processing

 - 🌱 I’m currently learning ...
   * Penetration Testing